-A garden-hybrid between the two Chilean species, E. cordifolia and E. glutinosa, this is an upright evergreen tree thus far recorded achieving 22 m height, naturally inclined to be multi-stemmed.
+A garden hybrid between the two Chilean species, E. cordifolia and E. glutinosa.
+An upright evergreen tree thus far recorded achieving 22 m height, naturally inclined to be multi-stemmed.
 The foliar characters are intermediate between the parents.
-The leaves are occasionally simple as in E. cordifolia and in this state are elliptic-oblong or elliptic-lanceolate, 4 – 8 cm long, but are usually trifoliate-compound as in E. glutinosa, when the size and shape can be very variable but with the terminal leaflet always 1.5 - 3 times larger than the laterals at up to 8 × 3.6 cm.
+The leaves are occasionally simple as in E. cordifolia and in this state are elliptic-oblong or elliptic-lanceolate, 4–8 cm long, but are usually trifoliate-compound as in E. glutinosa, when the size and shape can be very variable but with the terminal leaflet always 1.5–3 times larger than the laterals at up to 8 × 3.6 cm.
 The leaves are always tough and leathery, dark glossy green above, pale green or glaucous-green below, margins regularly toothed.
 Both leaf surfaces and shoots are downy when young.
-Flowers, which can be borne on young plants, open in August and continue into September (in the northern hemisphere) and are pure white or occasionally tinged pink, 4 – 7 cm across on pedicels of 0.9 – 1.9 cm.
-(Bausch, J. (1938)).
+Flowers, which can be borne on young plants, open in August and continue into September (in the northern hemisphere) and are pure white or occasionally tinged pink, 4–7 cm across on pedicels of 0.9–1.9 cm.
+(Bausch 1938).

 USDA Hardiness Zone 8-11